Frequently Asked Questions

 Once a student arrives on campus in August, the student can request a lofting kit through an RA or RHC.
 Our maintenance staff will bring the lofting kit to the room within a few days.
 Students are not permitted to bring risers, homemade lofts, or raise their beds by putting them on top of furniture.

 Students are required to leave campus within 24 hours after their last final exam.
-The residences close on Friday, December 14th at noon for Winter Break.
-The residences will re-open on January 12th at 10 a.m.
+The residences close on Friday, December 19th at noon for Winter Break.
+The residences will re-open on January 18th at 10 a.m.
+Students do not have to move out of their rooms at the end of the fall semester unless they are not returning to the College for the spring semester or they are changing rooms for the spring semester.

 Housing: How are room assignments made?